How to Upload Files to Dropbox Without an Account

 Dropbox File Request Limitations

-Before committing to Dropbox File Requests for your workflow, here are the limitations to consider:
+Before committing to Dropbox File Requests for your workflow, here are the limitations to consider.
+(For more details, see our full breakdown of Dropbox file request limits and FAQs.)

 Limitation Details